hilarybarr/hiring-engineers/answers.md

 * Sign up for Datadog, get the agent reporting metrics from your local machine.
 * Bonus question: what is the agent?
+The agent is
 * Submit an event via the API.
+(Please see level1.rb).
-* Get an event to appear in your email inbox (the email address you signed up for the account with)
+* Get an event to appear in your email inbox (the email address you signed up for the account with) (Please see level1.rb).

 ### Level 2